Ssxpn/Rip-BD-1-sounds-Collection/README.md

 For example:
 - When the user says *"No"*, BD-1 should sound disappointed.
 - When the user says *"Hello"*, BD-1 should sound happy.

+I'll be using and ESP32S3 for this project.

 The challenge? **I have no idea how to achieve this yet.**